Dental Services We OfferRoutine and Emergency Services

 Dr. Gary and his staff bring to each patient a combination of gentleness and skill that results in quality dental care which is done with the least pain possible.
 We perform almost all services that a patient from 3 to 103 might need or want.
 Our staff focuses on offering care for your entire family that is both complete and comfortable.
 We offer services from basic fillings to denture stabilization to crowns and bridges.
-We also offer oral sedation to help put you at ease and make your experience as pleasent as possible.
-We understand that each patient’s needs are unique, and we will listen to you and help you and your family get the healthy, beautiful smile you want.
+We also offer oral sedation to help put you at ease and make your experience as pleasant as possible.
+At Simpsonville Family Dentistry we understand that each patient’s needs are unique, and we will listen to you and help you and your family get the healthy, beautiful smile you want.

-We offer a wide variety of the latest cosmetic dental procedures to help your smile be more beautiful than ever.
-These services include cosmetic porcelain crowns and onlays, porcelain veneers, tooth colored fillings, Zoom in-office tooth whitening, tray whitening, and dental implants which can enable you to replace one missing tooth to all of your teeth.
+Simpsonville Family Dentistry offers a wide variety of the latest cosmetic dental procedures to help your smile be more beautiful than ever.
+These services include cosmetic porcelain crowns and onlays, porcelain veneers, tooth colored fillings, Zoom! in-office tooth whitening, tray whitening, and dental implants which can enable you to replace one missing tooth to all of your teeth.
 Dr. Gary’s goal is to provide beautiful work that is performed as comfortably and affordably as possible.

 Sleep Apnea Dental Appliance